jordankaiser/documentation-drupal/theming/what-are-template-files.md

 2. Parent theme
 3. Drupal core or contrib module

+**KEY CONCEPT**

+When asked to display a node Drupal will start with it's most basic template `node.html.twig` and start looking for more specific derivatives of it.
+If it doesn't find anything more specific it falls back on the core set of base templates that come with drupal \(the template files in _core/themes_\).

 ### Theme Hook Suggestions

 You can also structure a template file like this.